bachelor-2014/report/v2/logging.md

 ##Use of limited hard disk space
 <!-- The problem -->
-The Beagle Bone Black (BBB) on which the EvoBot system runs only has 16GB of hard disk space (SD card) available currently.
+The Beagle Bone Black (BBB) on which the EvoBot system runs only has 16GB of hard disk space (SD card) available.
 This limitation will potentially be an issue over time, when the logging is expanded or when more data heavy components are introduced.
 While we have not addressed this issue in our current solution we will in this section document our solution